9 Best Jira plugins

 - Singling out recurring conditions and associating them to the right tests

-- Organizing tests in the right test sets
+- Organizing tests in the right folders and test sets

 - Writing cucumber scenarios